Skip to content

 Affiliation Loss Policy

-When you lose affiliation with the university, such as through graduation or leaving a work position, access to HPC resources will be automatically denied on the day of termination according to the University of Arizona Records Database.
+When you lose affiliation with the university, such as through graduation or leaving a work position, access to HPC resources will be automatically terminated on the effective date listed in the University of Arizona Records Database.

-Unfortunately, we cannot extend HPC access prior to or after the loss of affiliation.
-However, if you require continued access to HPC services, you may register as a Designated Campus Colleague (DCC) through Human Resources.
-Once your DCC status is approved, you may request sponsorship from a university faculty member.
+Unfortunately, we are unable to extend HPC access for those losing affiliation.
+However, you may regain access by registering as a Designated Campus Colleague (DCC) through Human Resources.
+Once approved, DCCs can request sponsorship from a university faculty member.

 Data After Affiliation Loss

-Home directory data are retained for 90 days following the loss of affiliation.
-If university affiliation is reestablished and HPC access is restored within those 90 days, your files will be accessible when you log into HPC again.
-Data stored in shared locations such as /groups or /xdisk persist for as long as the storage location is available and are not deleted after a user loses access to the system.
+Home directory data are retained for 90 days following loss of affiliation.
+If university affiliation is reestablished and HPC access is restored within those 90 days, files will be accessible upon login.